 Additionally, within this portfolio are U.S. patents and pending applications directed to compositions that can be used in conjunction with or as an adjuvant to the LADD technology platform.
 For example, we have an issued U.S. patent directed to a method of enhancing an immune response to mesothelin by administering a boost dose of an attenuated Listeria that encodes an active mesothelin antigen after administration of an effective amount of an inactivated tumor cell that encodes GM-CSF.
 These claims could cover the use of CRS-207 in combination with GVAX.
 This patent expires in 2027, not including any patent term extensions that may be available under U.S. laws and assuming continued payment of any applicable fees.
-In addition, we have an issued U.S. patent and corresponding foreign applications directed to a method of treating cancer by administering an attenuated Listeria that encodes an active portion of a cancer antigen after administration of an effective amount of radiotherapy as a primary therapy, and also after administration of an effective amount of an inactivated tumor cell that encodes GM-CSF and the cancer antigen.
+In addition, we have an issued U.S. patent and corresponding foreign applications directed to a method of treating cancer by administering an attenuated Listeria that encodes an active portion of a cancer antigen after administration of an effective amount of an inactivated tumor cell that encodes GM-CSF and the cancer antigen.
+These claims could cover the use of CRS-207 in combination with GVAX.
+This patent expires in administration of an effective amount of an inactivated tumor cell that encodes GM-CSF and the cancer antigen.
 These claims could cover the use of CRS-207 in combination with GVAX.
 This patent expires in 2031, not including any patent term extensions that may be available under U.S. laws.